Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

-\emph{Case (ii):} The orbit $G.z_1$ is strictly semistable.
-Hence $z_2$ is also semistable.
-Since $z_1,z_2$ are in the same $G_X$-orbit, their corresponding polarised manifolds are isomorphic.
-Again it follows that the fibres of the family over $W_Y$ corresponding to $\nu(z_1)$ and $\nu(z_2)$ are isomorphic.
-Because $\nu(x_1)$ and $\nu(x_2)$ are only GIT-semistable in this case, we cannot conclude that they lie in the same $\Aut(Y,\alpha_Y)$-orbit.
-A semistable orbit admits a degeneration to a cscK manifold in the sense of Theorem \ref{thm:CS} by a construction of Sz\'ekelyhidi \cite[Theorem 2]{GS}.
-But applying the uniqueness result of Chen-Sun (which applies to the Kuranishi family, hence the fact we are working with the completion of the space of almost complex structures makes no difference), namely Theorem \ref{thm:CS}, we know that the polystable degenerations of $\nu(x_1)$ and $\nu(x_2)$ must then represent the same cscK manifold, giving again that $\nu'(z_1)=\nu'(z_2)$.
+\emph{Case (ii):} The orbit $G_X.p$ is strictly semistable.
+Hence $q$ is also semistable.
+Since $p,q$ are in the same $G_X$-orbit, their corresponding polarised manifolds are isomorphic.
+Again it follows that the fibres of the family over $W_Y$ corresponding to $\sigma(p)$ and $\sigma(p)$ are isomorphic.
+Because $\sigma(p)$ and $\sigma(q)$ are only GIT-semistable in this case, we cannot conclude that they lie in the same $G_Y$-orbit.
+A semistable orbit admits a degeneration to a cscK manifold in the sense of Theorem \ref{thm:CS} by part of Theorem \ref{ortu}.
+But applying the uniqueness result of Chen--Sun, namely Theorem \ref{thm:CS}, we know that the polystable degenerations of $\sigma(p)$ and $\sigma(q)$ must then represent the same cscK manifold, giving again that $\nu(p)=\nu(q)$.

-Since each small cscK deformation is represented in the quotients $\M_X, \M_Y$ exactly once, the map $\nu'$ must be injective.
-Moreover, as the Kuranishi family for $X$ is complete for $Y$, $\nu'$ is also locally surjective.
+Since each small cscK deformation is represented in the quotients $\M_X, \M_Y$ exactly once, the induced map $\M_X \to \M_Y$ we have constructed must be injective.
+Moreover, as the Kuranishi family for $X$ is complete for $Y$, this map is also locally surjective, ultimately by Remark \ref{rmk:completeness}.
 We cannot conclude the proof in general at this point, as a bijective holomorphic map between complex spaces is not necessarily a biholomorphism (consider for example the normalisation of a cuspidal curve).

 We instead proceed by using that a Kuranishi space induces a complete deformation for nearby points.
-This allows us to construct a (local) map $\xi: W_Y \to W_X$, such that the universal family over $W_X$ pulls back to that over $W_X$.
-We compose this with the quotient map $W_X \to \M_X$ to obtain a map $\xi': W_Y \to \M_X$.
-A similar argument to the above shows that $\xi'$ is $\Aut(Y,L_Y)$-invariant, hence we obtain a holomorphic map $\M_Y \to \M_X$ which is clearly an inverse to the map constructed above.
-This gives the local isomorphism as desired.
+This allows us to construct a (local) map $\sigma': W_Y \to W_X$, such that the universal family over $W_X$ pulls back to that over $W_X$.
+We compose this with the quotient map $W_X \to \M_X$ to obtain a map $\nu': W_Y \to \M_X$.
+A similar argument to the above shows that $\nu'$ is $G_Y$-invariant, hence we obtain a holomorphic map $\M_Y \to \M_X$ which is clearly an inverse to the map constructed above.
+This gives the local isomorphism as desired.\end{proof}